-Finding authentic Italian requires due diligence.
-Lucky for you, here at Urban List we’ve done the legwork (and carbs) and sorted the stayers from the players.
-You can say grazie mille to us later.
-Scroll on for the best Italian restaurants in Brisbane.
+Lucky for you, here at Urban List, we’ve done our due diligence (read: eaten all the carbs), and sorted the stayers from the players, finding the best authentic Italian eats all over town.
+You can say ‘grazie mille’ to us later.
+Drizzle that olive oil—here are the best Italian restaurants in Brisbane.

 Beccofino